 To enhance public participation, a communication for IDP and Budget Process Plan was placed on the municipal website and other newspapers in August 2022 to encourage the communities to submit comments / inputs for the review of the 2023/2024 IDP.
 This method was further done to respond to section 42 of the Municipal Systems Act wherein the city ought to allow the community to participate in the setting of appropriate key performance indicators and performance targets.
-Furthermore the city invited communities to the Public Hearings during the February and March 2023, where the revision or amendment of Aspirations were collected from these meetings:
+Furthermore the city invited communities to the Public Hearings during the February and March 2023 and further requested comments for a period of 21 days after the noting of the draft IDP where the revision or amendment of Aspirations were collected from these platforms.

-After the first half of public hearings and analysis of community aspirations, the city compared the community aspirations between the 2022/2023 and 2023/2024 by rate of occurrence.
+After all public hearings and analysis of community aspirations, the city compared the community aspirations between the 2022/2023 and 2023/2024 by rate of occurrence.
 This will assist the city to understand what are the main issues that needs to be prioritized.
 The aspirations are categorised per main issue of service delivery.